TipsyExp/nlh-trainer/docs/RUNBOOK.md

 o	Increase EQUITY_ITERS or request-level iters. o	Use backend-specific seeding if available. o	Use exact=true where supported (small trees).
-Coach / advice
+9.2 Coach / advice
 Symptom: GET /api/coach/advice returns HTTP 501 or status: "disabled"
 •	Check COACH_ENABLED (must be true for any advice).
 •	Confirm that:
-o	Charts exist (PREFLOP_CHART_PATHS) for chart-based preflop, o	Or that postflop coach is allowed to fall back gracefully.
+o	Charts exist (PREFLOP_CHART_PATHS) for chart-based preflop, and/or o	Postflop coach is allowed to run.
-Symptom: status: "unsupported" for certain nodes
+Symptom: status: "unsupported" for certain nodes Common causes:
-•	Common causes:
-o	Postflop coach disabled (POSTFLOP_COACH_ENABLED=false) → only preflop supported. o	Multiway coach disabled (POSTFLOP_COACH_MULTIWAY_ENABLED=false) but n_players > 2.
+•	Postflop coach disabled (POSTFLOP_COACH_ENABLED=false) → only preflop
+supported.
+•	Multiway coach disabled (POSTFLOP_COACH_MULTIWAY_ENABLED=false) but
+n_players > 2.
-o	No multiway-capable equity backend (e.g. OMPEval not built) under current EQUITY_BACKEND_POLICY.
+•	No multiway-capable equity backend (e.g. OMPEval not built) under current EQUITY_BACKEND_POLICY.
-•	Check:
+Check:
-o	POSTFLOP_COACH_ENABLED
+•	POSTFLOP_COACH_ENABLED
-o	POSTFLOP_COACH_MULTIWAY_ENABLED
+•	POSTFLOP_COACH_MULTIWAY_ENABLED
-o	Backends / configuration in EQUITY_BACKEND_POLICY.
+•	Backends / configuration in EQUITY_BACKEND_POLICY.
 Symptom: Preflop advice differs between /api/coach/preflop and /api/coach/advice
 •	/api/coach/advice is the primary route and returns the unified AdviceV1 payload.
 •	/api/coach/preflop is a legacy helper that should mirror the same logic, but small drift may appear if one of them is updated in isolation.
-•	Prefer /api/coach/advice for QA and overlay; treat /preflop as a compatibility shim.
+•	Prefer /api/coach/advice for QA and overlay; treat /coach/preflop as a compatibility shim.
-Snapshots / exports
+9.3 Snapshots / exports
 Symptom: equity_snapshot / preflop_advice / coach_advice missing in JSON exports
 •	Verify flags:
 o	LOG_EQUITY_SNAPSHOT